karwinski/QA-and-Git/git_notes.md

 git config --local user.email <email> # Email you registered in your company github account
 ```

-Note that the `--local` flag is because we want the scope of this user available only to this repo.
+Note that the `--local` flag is because we want the scope of this user available only to this directory

 To confirm your changes have been done: